Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 2. A window will open, click `Import`.
 3. Import your level file and the music file you used in the editor to Unity.
 > txt and mp3 files
-4. The Xoggas field on the toolbar will appear, click it and select a Level Parser option.
+4. A button with name `Xoggas` will appear on the toolbar, click it and select a Level Parser option.
 5. Click `Choose JSB directory` and find your game folder.
 6. Click `Create Folders` button.
 7. Select the `Song Name` field and write a level name here.